spcourse/bigdata/en/temperatures/index.md

 Write a function named `get_longest_freezing()` that returns both the longest number of days with uninterrupted freezing temperatures and the date of the last day of this period.
 The function should accept two arguments: `max_dates` and `max_temps`.
 Take a good look at the example of the calls to the functions in assignment 1, and think of logical variable names.

-Print the answer to both questions in one neatly formatted line, such that `check50` understands your output.
+Print the answer to both questions in one neatly formatted line, such that `checkpy` understands your output.
 Remember to reuse any formatting functions you wrote before, and do not put your `print` within the function `get_longest_freezing()`.

 ### Assignment 3: summer days and tropical days